Darryl Yap: Personal life

-Yap is the most polarizing, controversial figure in the Philippine film industry with strong opposing views on LGBT status and the church's teachings, particularly a Roman Catholic.
-He was declared persona non grata by the Quezon City Council, alongside actress Ai-Ai delas Alas, for an episode of Yap's VinCentiments where the Seal of Quezon City was defaced and Delas Alas portrayed Quezon City mayor Joy Belmonte in a negative way.
+A polarizing and controversial figure in the Philippine film industry, Yap is openly gay and Roman Catholic, despite his opposing views on the church's teachings.

+Yap was declared persona non grata by the Quezon City Council for an episode of VinCentiments where the Seal of Quezon City was defaced and actress-comedian Ai-Ai delas Alas portrayed as Quezon City mayor Joy Belmonte in a negative way.

 Controversies

 Sexual assault and pedophilia claims

-In 2020, Yap drew controversy for his film Ayudamn, which was condemned on social media for having a remark that was "offensive to single parents".
-Amidst this, a social media user posted a thread showing supposed screenshots of grooming him when he was 16 years old.
+In 2020, Yap drew controversy for his film Ayudamn, which was condemned on social media for having an offensive remark to single parents.
+A social media user posted a thread showing supposed screenshots of grooming him when he was 16 years old.
 The user also claimed that Yap's videographer Vincent Asis also had relationships with minors.

 Yap responded to the claim with a similar thread of screenshots, claiming that during the conversations, the user was allegedly telling him that he was a rape victim.
 He stated that the user had edited and manipulated the screenshots to maliciously portray him as a child groomer.

-A user on Facebook had also accused him of perpetuating pedophilia and child abuse amidst the lockdown put in place due to the COVID-19 pandemic.
-Yap threatened to file legal complaints against the Facebook user for spreading false information against him, asserting that he is not a pedophile nor has abused children.
+A Facebook user also accused Yap of perpetuating pedophilia and child abuse amidst the lockdown put in place due to the COVID-19 pandemic.
+Yap threatened to file legal complaints against the Facebook user for spreading false information, asserting that he is not a pedophile nor has abused children.

 Yap also drew backlash for an old tweet in 2017 which he stated "masarap ang bata" (lit.
 'Children are delicious').
 Among them was former Commission on Elections commissioner Rowena Guanzon, who called on the public to boycott Yap's movies and report him to his films' financiers.